ChrRubin/CherryRenderer/README.md

 ## Instructions
  1. Make sure Java 8 is installed.
 You can check your Java version by following [these instructions](https://www.java.com/en/download/help/version_manual.xml).
  2. [Download](https://github.com/ChrRubin/CherryRenderer/releases) and run CherryRenderer_*[version]*.jar.
- 3. Open the control point application on your remote device.
+ 3. Open a [control point application](MOREINFO.md#what-control-point-applications-have-been-tested-with-cherryrenderer) on your remote device.
  4. Connect to the CherryRenderer device.
  5. Start casting!